Controls & Microcontroller Design

 The group designs, implements, and tunes our own control algorithms to determine what signals need to be sent to the motors to follow the path outlined by AI.
 We use a combination of pure pursuit and PID.
 Pure pursuit is a path tracking algorithm which maintains a “lookahead” point on the path some set distance away from the boat.
 As the boat moves, the point advances along the path, so the boat is always chasing it.
 This results in a more natural, smooth path of movement.

 Pure pursuit typically outputs the linear and angular velocity the vehicle should move at in order to head towards the lookahead point.
 However, we found that controlling on velocity produces rough and shaky movements due to the sensitivity of our IMU, a sensor which produces velocity readings.
 This year we decided to transition to using heading as the variable we monitor.
 The algorithm calculates the error in heading as the difference between the boat’s current heading and its heading if it were pointed directly at the lookahead point.
 We then apply PID control to reduce this error.
-PID (proportional, integrative, derivative) control is a tunable equation which takes an error as input, multiplies the error, integral of error, and derivative of error by some constants, and outputs the offset which should be applied to the PWM signals sent to move the thrusters.
+PID (proportional, integrative, derivative) control is a tunable equation which takes an error as input, multiplies the error, integral of error, and derivative of error by some constants, and outputs the offset which is then converted into PWM signals sent to move the thrusters.

 Microcontrollers